bwagner/utf-x-framework-svn-trunk/README.txt

 http://sourceforge.net/tracker/index.php?func=detail&aid=2849653&group_id=29872&atid=397617
 Additional changes were kindly provided by one of the original developers, Alexander Daniel, which were necessary to pass the tests in the svn trunk.

+After building the project you can use the script utfx.sh to run your own tests, possibly adapting some environment variables in the script.

 Here's the original utf-x README contents: